Guide to Exploring Boston’s Freedom Trail During the 250th Anniversary

-I have been visiting Boston since I was a kid, and seeing the sites that were pivotal in the founding of the United States never gets old.
+I have been visiting Boston and walking the Freedom Trail since I was a kid.
+Seeing the sites that were pivotal in the founding of the United States never gets old.

 Downtown Boston is very walkable, and at the time of the Revolutionary War, it was even smaller.